robprob/ml-in-c/README.md

 # ML in C
-**ML in C** is a collection of machine learning algorithms implemented with the help of a native C library, [MLper](https://github.com/robprob/mlper/tree/main).
+**ML in C** is a collection of machine learning algorithms implemented with the help of native C library, [MLper](https://github.com/robprob/mlper/tree/main).
 This project was originally created for educational purposes as I learn C, with the goal of making lightweight, fast, and dependency-free models.

 ## Quick Start
 1. Clone this repo: